 Rest and drink plenty of fluids.
 You may take acetaminophen (like Tylenol) to reduce fever and pain.
 Do not give any medicines to children under 2 without first checking with a doctor.

 Dealing with COVID-19 can be stressful.
-Call the Warm Line at (707) 565-2652 for free, individual emotional support.
-You can also explore the resources available at Mental Health & Wellness during COVID-19.
+You can explore the resources available at Mental Health & Wellness during COVID-19.

 Limit contact with people you live with